Events Schedule

 Invitation Only: Integrating ESG at Exit to Realize Value — Private Equity Strategies

-Join Barrett Lawson and Erin Gregoire—leaders in Anthesis’ Transactions & Sustainable Finance Team—for an intimate small group discussion.
-We will explore emerging best practices and challenges for effectively integrating ESG into exit strategies and realize ROI from sustainability advancements made during ownership.
+Barrett Lawson and Erin Gregoire—leaders in Anthesis’ Transactions & Sustainable Finance Team—led a session where they explored emerging best practices and challenges for effectively integrating ESG into exit strategies and realising ROI from sustainability advancements made during ownership.

 Speakers